Use steel-belted washing machine hoses to avoid floods

 If your washing machine is connected to bare rubber hoses, you’re risking thousands of dollars’ worth of water damage.
 Under constant water pressure, these hoses are prone to leaks or even bursting.
 That’s why building codes say that the water supply should be shut off when the washer isn’t in use—unless it’s connected to no-burst hoses.

-No-burst hoses are encased in a woven metal sleeve that prevents weak spots in the rubber from developing into leaks.
-The hoses are available at home centers, and installing them is as easy as connecting a garden hose.
+No-burst washing machine water hoses are encased in a woven metal sleeve that prevents weak spots in the rubber from developing into leaks.
+The washer water hoses are available at home centers, and installing the washer water hose is as easy as connecting a garden hose.

 Required Tools for this Washing Machine Hose Project